 Example: The damage assignment order of an attacking Vastwood Gorger (a 5/6 creature) is Pride Guardian (a 0/3 creature) then Llanowar Elves (a 1/1 creature).
 During the declare blockers step, the defending player casts Mending Hands targeting Pride Guardian, which prevents the next 4 damage that would be dealt to it.
 Vastwood Gorger can assign 3 damage to the Guardian and 2 damage to the Elves, 4 damage to the Guardian and 1 damage to the Elves, or 5 damage to the Guardian.
 Example: The damage assignment order of an attacking Enormous Baloth (a 7/7 creature) is Trained Armodon (a 3/3 creature) that already has 2 damage marked on it, then Foriysian Brigade (a 2/4 creature that can block an additional creature), then Silverback Ape (a 5/5 creature).
 The damage assignment order of an attacking Durkwood Boars (a 4/4 creature) is the same Foriysian Brigade, then Goblin Piker (a 2/1 creature).
-Among other possibilities, the active player may have the Baloth assign 1 damage to the Armodon, 1 damage to the Brigade, and 5 damage to the Ape, and have the Boars assign 3 damage to the Brigade and 1 damage to the Piker.
+Among other possibilities, the active player may have the Baloth assign 1 damage to the Brigade and 1 damage to the Brigade and 1 damage to the Piker.

 - 510.1d A blocking creature assigns combat damage to the creatures it's blocking.
 If it isn't currently blocking any creatures (if, for example, they were destroyed or removed from combat), it assigns no combat damage.
 If it's blocking exactly one creature, it assigns all its combat damage to that creature.
 If it's blocking two or more creatures, it assigns its combat damage to those creatures according to the damage assignment order announced for it.
 This may allow the blocking creature to divide its combat damage.
 However, it can't assign combat damage to a creature that it's blocking unless, when combat damage assignments are complete, each creature that precedes that blocked creature is assigned lethal damage.
-When checking for assigned lethal damage, take into account damage already marked on the creature and damage from other creatures that's being assigned during the same combat damage step, but not any abilities or effects that might change the amount of damage that's actually dealt.
-An amount of damage that's greater than a creature's lethal damage may be assigned to it. - 510.1e Once a player has assigned combat damage from each attacking or blocking creature he or she controls, the total damage assignment (not solely the damage assignment of any individual attacking or blocking creature) is checked to see if it complies with the above rules.
+When checking for assigned lethal damage, take into account damage already marked on the creature and damage from other creatures that's being assigned during the same combat damage step, but not any abilities or effects that might change the amount of damage may be assigned to it. - 510.1e Once a player has assigned combat damage from each attacking or blocking creature he or she controls, the total damage assignment (not solely the damage assignment of any individual attacking or blocking creature) is checked to see if it complies with the above rules.
 If it doesn't, the combat damage assignment is illegal; the game returns to the moment before that player began to assign combat damage.
 (See rule 717, "Handling Illegal Actions").